dsouflis/rete-next/README.md

 For working with fuzzy sets, the concept of a Fuzzy Variable has been added.
 See [here](./README-fuzzy.md).

 ### NCCs (Negated Conjunctive Conditions)
-An implementation of negated conjunctive conditions has been added, based on the ideas in theDoorenbos thesis.
+An implementation of negated conjunctive conditions has been added, based on the ideas in the Doorenbos thesis.
 It was reimplemented to work with re-match based removals.
+The syntax is `-{cond1, cond2...}`.

 ### "Truth Maintenance"
 A TMS is a separate module from the matcher, but a simple implementation  of what it entails for WME additions